amanpreet692/SentenceRepresentations/README.md

-This file is best viewed in Markdown reader (eg. https://jbt.github.io/markdown-editor/)

 # Installation

-This assignment is implemented in python 3.6 and tensorflow 2.0.
+This project is implemented in python 3.6 and tensorflow 2.0.
 Follow these steps to setup your environment:

 1. [Download and install Conda](http://https://conda.io/projects/conda/en/latest/user-guide/install/index.html "Download and install Conda")
 2. Create a Conda environment with Python 3.6